 The City of Hamilton Urban Official Plan (Jan 2018) in Chapter B.2.0 Defining Our Communities, Section 2.2.3 states that prior to undertaking an urban boundary expansion the municipality shall undertake a comprehensive review and secondary plan that shall include: d) in prime agricultural areas, the lands do not comprise specialty crop areas, there are no reasonable alternatives that avoid prime agricultural area and there are no reasonable alternatives on lower priority agricultural lands.
 Subsection e) requires it be demonstrated that impacts from new or expanding urban areas on agricultural operations which are adjacent or close to urban areas are mitigated to the extent feasible with consideration of urban development staging or phasing.
-This policy would require urban boundary expansion considerations to assess the prime agricultural land potentially affected and establish a staging or phasing for development that retains the best agricultural lands in production for the longest period possible.
+This policy reinforces with the change of the lands to urban the City has confirmed the lands will not be retained in agriculture.

-4.1.3 Airport Employment Growth District Secondary Plan
+4.1.2 Airport Employment Growth District Secondary Plan